oscarsaleta/P4/README.md

 * **src-mpl**: Maple scripts that drive the computations of P4 (finding singular points, algebraic computation of Lyapunov constants, blow-ups, etc.).

+## FAQ

+- I installed P4 using precompiled binaries, but the program doesn't work.
+    + Precompiled binaries often work only in systems equivalent to those in which the compilation was performed (due to missing libraries or mismatching software versions).
+This is why in Linux and macOS it is recommended to use the _compile\_install\_p4_, which compiles P4 to adapt to the system characteristics.
+- I installed P4 and it executes, but when i press _Evaluate_ the output says _Error, could not open \`/path/to/p4/bin/p4.m\` for reading.
+    + a

 ## Contributors

 - J.C.
 Artés (Universitat Autònoma de Barcelona)